Search California Business Entities

 California Secretary of State's Office

-A key resource for entity-related information in California.
+The California Secretary of State's Office is a key resource for entity-related information in California.
 Offers an online Business Search tool, which includes publicly traded disclosure info like directors and executive officers.

 Chambers of Commerce